Tomasz Pauszek

-Tomasz Paweł Pauszek (born 7 May 1978 in Bydgoszcz, Poland) – producer, composer, performer of electronic and experimental music.
-Also known for his single projects: Odyssey, and RND.
-He was one of the members of Waxfood, a band.
+Tomasz Paweł Pauszek (born 7 May 1978) is a Polish composer, conductor, producer, performer of electronic and instrumental music.
+He creates original compositions for his albums as well as music for television programs, music libraries, radio, online media and games.

 Education

 Pauszek graduated from the Academy of Bydgoszcz (now known as Kazimierz the Great University in Bydgoszcz, Poland), with an Artistic Education degree in Music which allows him to be a conductor, thanks to his specialization.

 Artistic activity

-Pauszek started as a music producer in 1999.
+Tomasz Pauszek started as a music producer in 1999.
 From 2000 to 2004 he was a co-organizer and a jury member of Synth Art Festival - The Festival of Electronic Music in Bydgoszcz.

 From 2004 to 2011 he was a participant and a concert maker during Warsaw Electronic Festivals.
-He creates music for television programs, music libraries and games.

 He is the author of original albums oscillating around electronics, chillout and film music in a broad sense.
 Throughout his career, he actively gives concerts, treating each performance as a separate, independent, personally invented and directed project, packed with lasers, lights and the latest multimedia.